THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 This means not getting sucked into the marketing for a product and buying on a whim.

 Unfortunately, you will still fall victim at times.
-The key here is to not buy on impulse.
+The key here is to make as few poor financial decisions as possible.

 Everything you want to buy needs to be thought about first.